ibexa/documentation-user/docs/getting_started/get_started.md

 - Department

 !!! note

     The fields may differ depending on your system configuration.

-1\.
-To modify profile, in the upper-right corner, click the avatar icon.

-2\.From the drop-down menu, select **Profile**.

-3\.
-In the User profile screen, in the **Summary** section, click **Edit**.

-4\.
-Go to **Image** and click **Upload file** or drag and drop your photo.
+To edit your avatar, in the **Image** area, click **Upload file** or drag and drop your photo.
-If necessary, you can edit the foto with the Image Editor.
+If necessary, you can [edit the photo with the Image Editor](edit_images.md).
+After you finish, the avatar is uploaded and is visible in the Back Office.

 ![Edit avatar](img/user_profile_avatar.png "Edit avatar")

-5\.
-Now your avatar photo has been uploaded and is visible in the Back Office.

-6\.
-To save changes, click **Update**.
+!!! note

     If you don't set your own image, a default avatar with your initials is displayed.

+To save changes to the user profile, click **Update**.

 ### Change the password and other user settings